Women's suffrage in Florida: Early efforts (1890–1900)

-Resurgence
+Resurgence (1910s–1920)

 After Chamberlain left, women's suffrage mainly remained dormant in Florida until around 1912.
 One exception was a petition to the United States Congress for a federal women's suffrage amendment that was circulated by John Schnarr of Orlando in 1907.

 The next women's suffrage group was founded on June 15, 1912 in Jacksonville.
 Katherine Livingstone Eagan, Roselle Cooley, and thirty other women met at the home of Frances Anderson on that day to create the Equal Franchise League of Florida.
 The group had trouble renting space for lectures, but it did secure headquarters in the offices of the Heard National Bank.
 The Woman's Club would not rent out space for a suffrage meeting and the Board of Trade also rejected them so the women packed suffragists into their headquarters for lectures.
 There was a large amount of disapproval for women's suffrage in Florida, so the Jacksonville group used the term "equal franchise" over "women's suffrage."

 In February 1913 another women's suffrage group, called the Political Equality Club was formed in Lake Helen.
 Soon after, an Orlando Equal Franchise League was created with Mary A. Safford as president.
 Safford, a Unitarian minister, came to Florida in 1911 to retire.
 Safford and the others started to look into forming a state-wide suffrage organization.
 Edith Owen Stoner of Jacksonville organized the Florida delegates in the Woman Suffrage Procession.

 After April 1913, Safford and Helen Starbuck went to Tallahassee to help with suffrage work in the state legislature.
 The Equal Suffrage League of Jacksonville had approached the Florida Legislature on passing a women's suffrage amendment to the Florida Constitution.
 Lawmakers wanted to know who was in favor of women's suffrage in their districts and making a statewide group would help suffragists canvass potential supporters.
 While in Tallahassee, Safford spoke publicly on her support for the proposed amendment to the state constitution.
 Jeannette Rankin was sent by the National American Woman Suffrage Association (NAWSA) to help campaign.
 The president of the Jacksonville Equal Suffrage League, Roselle C. Cooley, reported that the Florida House had decided to hear the suffragists' arguments.
 The speech given to the entire Legislature Committee of the Whole on April 25 was packed with spectators.
 All the seats were taken and people stood to listen to the four women and three men who testified.
 Rankin was one of the speakers.
 Weeks later, the legislature voted on the proposed amendment which did not pass.